oicr-gsi/vidarr/plugin-guide.md

 resources operates within the restrictions imposed from quota resources and allows users to manually set the order in which workflow runs will launch.
 Other resource are more "throttling"-type.
-These include maintenance schedules and Prometheus alertsvwhich block workflow runs from starting but don't track anything once the workflow run is underway.
+These include maintenance schedules and Prometheus alerts which block workflow runs from starting but don't track anything once the workflow run is underway.

 Consumable resources are long-running.
 Whenever Vidarr attempts to run a